Our Therapist Directory

 Gabrielle Green

-My approach to therapy: My approach to therapy is one of warmth and curiosity.
-I aim to nurture therapeutic relationships that feel safe, nonjudgmental and authentic.
-Therapy can be tough sometimes which is why I also like to also use humor and self-compassion!
+My approach to therapy: My approach to therapy is one of warmth, curiosity and authenticity.
+I aim to nurture therapeutic relationships that feel safe, nonjudgmental and real.
+Therapy can be tough sometimes which is why I also like to also use humor and self-compassion in sessions as well.

 • Accepting Clients